 But Giacomo’s lasting legacy will be Oddero’s wine.
 When it comes to Nebbiolo, he has been an ardent traditionalist, insisting on longer macerations to extract as much character as possible from the grape, and then élevage in large casks with minimal oak influence.
 This had always been, and continues to be, the house style at Oddero for their Barolo and Barbaresco.

 But perhaps his bigger impact* came from expanding the family’s vineyard holdings in the 1960s and 1970s when the land was affordable.
-Today, their 35 hectares — including vineyard plots in the Brunate, Vignarionda, Bussia, Rocche di Castiglione, Villero and Gallina cru — makes them one of the largest land-owners in the region.
+Today, the family is one of the largest land-owners in the region with 35 hectares, including vineyard plots in the Brunate, Vignarionda, Bussia, Rocche di Castiglione, Villero and Gallina cru.

 “We are very proud and very lucky to own very important, very historic vineyards,” Isabella told me.
 “To realize what they did in the past, to do it now?
 It is impossible for the local families because the prices are crazy.”